 3. Don’t Share Content Without Checking the Source

 When curating content, make sure it’s relevant to your brand and be sure to check who created it – you don’t want to share information from an unreliable source or, worse still, a competitor’s content.

-In October 2016, British Airways came across a post that was PERFECT for their channel, while searching for sharable content.
+In October 2016, British Airways came across a post that was PERFECT for their channel, while searching for shareable content.
 However, their followers soon spotted a monumental oversight – it was, in fact, one of Virgin’s ads.

 4. Don’t Automate Your Messages